linkedin

 Software development projects are complex undertakings often involving a big team and a huge budget.

-However, the relentless pursuit of software development opportunities without the adequate risk management for software are more likely to fail.
+However, the relentless pursuit of software development opportunities without the adequate software risk management are more likely to fail.
 Some project managers see risk management in software development and its attendant tasks as extra work and expense that doesn’t advance the core product development process.

 This mindset is wrong and can prove to be costly to the project.